Quick Start#

 $ pip install -U feature-engine

-If you’re using Anaconda, you can install the Anaconda Feature-engine package:
+If you’re using Anaconda, you can install the Anaconda feature-engine package:

 $ conda install -c conda-forge feature_engine

-Once installed, you should be able to import Feature-engine without an error, both in Python and in Jupyter notebooks.
+Once installed, you should be able to import feature-engine without an error, both in Python and in Jupyter notebooks.

 Example Use#

-This is an example of how to use Feature-engine’s transformers to perform missing data imputation.
+This is an example of how to use feature-engine’s transformers to perform missing data imputation.

 import pandas as pd